Ballyclare: Music

-The May Fair
+Fair

-The Ballyclare May Fair occurs on a Tuesday in May every year, and is part of a week of festivities.
-The tradition stems from a grant by King George II to hold two yearly fairs, although only the May Fair now survives.
+The annual Ballyclare May Fair occurs, on a Tuesday in May, as part of a week of festivities.
+The tradition stems from a grant by King George II to hold two yearly fairs, although only the May fair now survives.
 The event began as a local horse fair, but representatives of cavalry regiments came from all over Europe to buy there as the reputation of the fair spread.
-The fair's heyday ended with the First World War, but it is still a well-loved event in the town.
+The fair's heyday ended with World War I, but it is still a traditional event in the town.